 For this approach, you again need a three-inch bed of sand across the bottom of the pool.
 Then, instead of building up sand to form the cove, just remove the backing from the foam and stick it to the wall of the pool, making sure it sits against the sand base.

 Foam coves are affordable and easy to install.
 Plus, they cut down drastically on the amount of sand you’ll need.
-If you’re looking for the best foam coves out there, here are a few to consider:
+If you’re looking for the best foam coves out there, here are some to consider:

 Another option is to use a floor pad to add a bit of extra support and protection.
 Floor pads come cut to the exact dimension of your above-ground pool so this extra step isn’t really all that much more difficult.